henrystern/Metadata-Extractor/README.md

   End Sub
   ```
  * The hyperlinks won't work if the path is very long due to limitations in Excel.
-Paths can be shortened to DOS format using the FSO.ShortPath property in VBA.
+Paths can be shortened to DOS format using the FSO.ShortPath property in VBA. (see /src/main/vba)